butaixianran/Stable-Diffusion-Webui-Prompt-Translator/README.md

 ![](img/button04.jpg)
 * The "**d**" button is a link to open [Deepl.com](https://www.deepl.com) in a new tab.
 In case you don't want to apply an APP Key, you still can use it on its website.

+> About img2img checkbox on toolbar's screenshot: It is for old version, now we can check it automatically so it is not needed anymore.

 ### Usecase
 For example,  we filled prompt with asian language, then click "Translate" button.
 ![](img/txt2img00.jpg)